kyma-project/telemetry-manager/docs/user/02-logs.md

 ## Log record processing

-After a log record has been read, it is preprocessed by centrally configured plugins, like the `kubernetes` filter.
+After a log record has been read, it is preprocessed by configured plugins, like the `kubernetes` filter.
 Thus, when a record is ready to be processed by the sections defined in the LogPipeline definition, it has several attributes available for processing and shipment.

 ![Flow](./assets/logs-flow.drawio.svg)